arbor-sim/arbor/doc/concepts/cell.rst

      * :ref:`Density mechanisms <mechanisms-density>`: commonly used to describe ion-channel dynamics across :ref:`regions <labels-region>` of the cell.
-     * :ref:`Ion reversal potential mechanisms <mechanisms-revpot>`: used to control the reversal potentials of ions across :ref:`regions <labels-region>` of the cell.
+     * :ref:`Ion reversal potential mechanisms <mechanisms-revpot>`: used to control the reversal potentials of ions across regions of the cell.
      * :ref:`Point mechanisms <mechanisms-point>`: commonly used to describe synapses on specific :ref:`locations <labels-locset>` of the cell; typically act as targets in the recipe.
-     * Stimuli: such as current clamps; placed on specific :ref:`locations <labels-locset>` on the cell.
+     * Stimuli: such as current clamps; placed on specific locations on the cell.
-     * Threshold detectors: used to generate spiking events on specific :ref:`locations <labels-locset>` on the cell when the voltage increases above a certain threshold; typically act as sources in the recipe.
+     * Threshold detectors: used to generate spiking events on specific locations on the cell when the voltage increases above a certain threshold; typically act as sources in the recipe.
      * Gap junction sites: used to electrically couple the cell to another gap junction site on another cell;
-       placed on specific :ref:`locations <labels-locset>` on the cell.
+       placed on specific locations on the cell.

    The cable cell is the most complex cell kind provided in arbor and is highly customisable.
 The provided links describe each concept in more detail.
 And the :ref:`C++ <cppcable_cell>` and :ref:`Python <pycable_cell>` APIs